aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLTX via C++ or Online App" h2="PPSX  to XLTX File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSX to XLTX?</h2>

+The Portable Presentation Format (PPSX) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format and is used to store slideshows.
+The Extensible Markup Language Spreadsheet (XLTX) is a file format used to store spreadsheets created with Microsoft Excel.
+It is an XML-based file format and is used to store data in a tabular format.
+Converting PPSX to XLTX can be beneficial in many ways.
+It can help to make the data more accessible and easier to share with others.
+It can also help to make the data more secure and easier to store.

+<h2>How Aspose.Total Helps for PPSX to XLTX Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSX file to XLTX within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLTX.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes APIs for Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPSX to XLTX.
+By using Aspose.Slides for C++, you can export PPSX to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLTX.
+This process is simple and straightforward and can be completed in two steps.
+It is also fast and efficient, allowing developers to quickly and easily convert PPSX to XLTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}